Fraser Tolmie

 Fraser Tolmie is a Canadian politician who was elected to represent the riding of Moose Jaw—Lake Centre—Lanigan in the House of Commons of Canada in the 2021 Canadian federal election.

+Background

 Prior to his election to Parliament, Tolmie served as mayor of Moose Jaw, Saskatchewan from 2016 to 2021.
-He was as a city councillor of Moose Jaw from 2009 to 2012.
+He was a city councillor of Moose Jaw from 2009 to 2012.

 Tolmie was an officer with the Royal Canadian Air Force.

-He obtained a degree in War Studies/Strategic Thought and Conflict Resolution at King’s College London.
+He obtained a degree in War Studies/Strategic Thought and Conflict Resolution at King's College London.